Medicare and Healthcare Fraud

 With over 25 years of trial experience as criminal defense lawyer in Miami, Ken Swartz represents individuals in Miami-Dade County and throughout Florida who have been accused or charged with Medicare, Medicaid or other Health Care Fraud that involve the risk of serious imprisonment or jail time and serious monetary fines along with the loss of significant assets, professional reputation, and business goodwill.

-If you, your practice, your business or health care organization is facing federal or Florida state charges involving Medicare Fraud or Health Care Fraud, then please feel free to call Swartz Law Firm to schedule an initial consultation with a top miami criminal defense fraud attorney at no charge to you.
+If you, your practice, your business or health care organization is facing federal or Florida state charges involving Medicare Fraud or Health Care Fraud, then please feel free to call Swartz Law Firm to schedule an initial consultation with a top miami criminal defense fraud attorney.

 Aggressively and expertly defending people who have been accused or charged with a serious crime in state or federal court – it's what we do.
 Call us if we can be of help to you.